 The wwwroot folder is new in ASP.NET Core.
 The Static files like HTML, CSS, JavaScript, and image files go into this folder or any subfolder under it.

-The ASP.NER core treats the wwwroot folder is as the root of the website.
-The Url http://yourDomainName.com/
+The ASP.NER core treats the wwwroot folder as the root of the website.
+The URL http://yourDomainName.com/ points to wwwroot.

 All files are served from the wwwroot folder or a subfolder under it.
-Place only those files which you want to serve.
+Place only those statics files you want to serve your users here.
 This is called whitelisting.
-Files placed in other folder are automatically blocked.
+Files placed in other folders are automatically blocked.

-The Code files should be placed outside of wwwroot.
-That includes all of your C# files, Razor files, configuration files, etc.
+The code files should be placed outside of wwwroot.
+That includes all your C# files, Razor files, configuration files, etc.

-folder is for the javascript files, which is part of the App.
+The js folder is for the Javascript files, which is part of the App.

-folder is for the third-party javascript libraries like jquery, bootstrap, etc. These Client-Side Packages are installed using the Libman
+The lib folder is for the third-party Javascript libraries like jQuery, bootstrap, etc. These Client-Side Packages are installed using the Libman

 Pages

-There are two ways. you can create web pages in ASP.NET core.
+There are two ways you can create web pages in ASP.NET core.
 One is the older Model-View-Controller approach.
 The other one is using the Razor pages.
-This folder is created, if you choose the Web application with the Razor pages template.
-All the Razor Pages will go into this folder.
+The pages folder is where all the Razor Pages will go.
+This folder is created only when you use the template ASP.NET Core Web App while creating the project.

 Model, View, & Controller folder